tmaria17/sweater-weather/README.md

 # Sweater Weather
 <a href="https://codeclimate.com/github/tmaria17/sweater-weather/maintainability"><img src="https://api.codeclimate.com/v1/badges/5f84aa2525d9e33a9b7f/maintainability" /></a>
 <br>
 Final solo project for Module 3 of Turing's Back-End Engineering program.
 This is a backend api endpoint application that will power a sperate front end application.
 This app consumes the Google Geocode API, Dark Sky API, and Giphy API.
+This app has endpoints for: Forecast for a City, Account Creation, Logging in, Creating a Favorite City, Listing Favorites, and Deleting a Favorite, Weather based GIFs.

 Checkout the frontend application (WIP) here: https://github.com/tmaria17/sweater-weather-fe
 # Heroku Link